Seattle

 6.1/10

-Seattle, Washington is nestled in the Pacific Northwest region of the United States and is renowned for its stunning natural beauty.
-The city experiences a temperate marine climate, characterized by mild, wet winters and dry, pleasant summers.
-Rainfall is abundant throughout the year, with the heaviest precipitation occurring during the winter months.
+Seattle, Washington is located in the Pacific Northwest region of the United States.
+Its climate is classified as a temperate marine climate, characterized by mild, wet winters and cool, relatively dry summers.
+The city experiences moderate rainfall throughout the year, with the heaviest precipitation occurring from October to April.
+Summers are pleasant, with temperatures averaging in the high 70s°F (mid-20s°C) and rarely exceeding 90°F (32°C).

 What is the Eden Index?